enasequence/read_docs/faq/pathogen-subs-guide.rst

    within the same chromosome-level assembly.

    If your assembly is not completed, you can submit a **contig** or **scaffold** level assembly.
-Please refer to the explainer about Assembly levels `here <https://ena-docs.readthedocs.io/en/latest/submit/assembly.html#assembly-levels>`_.
+Please refer to the explainer about assembly levels `here <https://ena-docs.readthedocs.io/en/latest/submit/assembly.html#assembly-levels>`_.

 Prepare files